CB2u—Intro to U.S. Customs Brokerage: Part 2, Customs Broker Transactions, Supervision and Work Flow

 Customs Entry by "Formality" of Procedure

-This lesson further explains and differentiates among types of customs entry procedures by level of formality ("formal" vs. "informal" vs. neither), and the respective situations which dictate level of formality.
+This lesson explains differences between types of customs entry by level of formality (formal, informal, or neither), and the factors that determine the level of formality.

 (Estimated study time: 1 hour 27 minutes)